Reading and Vocabulary Strategy

 Supporting your child with reading at home

-Most parents/carers want to support their child in becoming as successful as they can be in all aspects of their life, and reading is no exception.
+Most parents/carers want to support their children in becoming as successful as they can be in all aspects of their life, and reading is no exception.

-Talking to your child about what they’re reading is one of the most important things you can do.
-Not only does it support your child’s comprehension of the text but promotes enjoyment and engagement with reading outside of school.Below are some questions that could be useful when talking to your child about the fiction book they’re reading.
+At KS3, knowledge organisers are sent home each half term.
+Knowledge organisers define the key language and concepts of each topic they are studying in each subject.
+We encourage students to review these knowledge organisers on a regular basis in order to increase the use of vocabulary and further understanding.Below are some questions that could be useful when talking to your child about the fiction book they’re reading.
 By no means are these an exhaustive list but could be a good starting point to encourage and support your child and help build that dialogue about reading between parent/carer and child.